 How does this information look like in our new analytical tool?Last updated: February 2021 __________________________________________________________________________________________

 Above you will see the position of each MEP on EU climate policy issues (each interactive dot holds the information about an MEP).
-The more an MEP is placed to the right of this chart, the more that MEP supports an ambitious EU policy in this area.
-On the contrary, the more an MEP is to the left of this chart, the more sceptical an MEP is towards the scope and speed of these initiatives.
+The more an MEP is placed to the left of this chart, the more that MEP supports an ambitious EU policy in this area.
+On the contrary, the more an MEP is to the right of this chart, the more sceptical an MEP is towards the scope and speed of these initiatives.
 The level of influence of each is displayed on the vertical axis: the higher an MEP is placed on that axis, the greater the influence that MEP exerts over EU climate policy decisions.

 Note: in the free version of this report we display limited information in the charts.
 To discover the names of the MEPs you need to log in with a premium account.
 If you don't have a premium account yet, please contact us at [email protected] to discuss the terms.